baransu/qualitygram-reason/README.md

   I'm expecting that it's an easy fix but it's causing a lot of headache right now.
 * List and String modules are not what I've expected.
 I was expecting more Elm/JS mix.
 * `Js.Log` returns `unit` so you cannot add it easly to pipe: `a |> List.map(a => b) |> Js.log |> Array.of_list`.
+* First if struggled because Reason does not have template strings so it's not easy to create bindins to `styled-components`.
+There is probably some way but I had no idea how to do this.
+Then I've tried `bs-glomor` but I wasn't that nice.
+My main problem was with lack of creating components with styles the same was as `styled-components` nad `glamorous` are doing.
+After writing some code that was and doing some research about other libraries I've found `bs-css` which is using `glamor` underneath.
+It works quite good and changing my approach from creating components into creating just styles/class names works quite well.
+Im waiting which CSS-in-JS approach Reason will support as they docs are teasing [here](https://reasonml.github.io/reason-react/docs/en/style.html#docsNav):
+  > Since CSS-in-JS is all the rage right now, we'll recommend our official pick soon.

 ### Medium:

+* TODO: write more about passing down props

 ### Hard: